chestdb/chest/chest/README.md

 ## Other perks

-- ❤️ **Amazing developer experience.** Just like you can inspect your code with Dart's DevTools, you can inspect, debug, and edit your database with ChestTools live in your browser.
+- ❤️ **Amazing developer experience.** Just like you can inspect your program with Dart's DevTools, you can inspect, debug, and edit your database with ChestTools live in your browser.
 - 🎈 **Lightweight.** Chest is written in pure Dart and has no native dependencies.
 That means it works on any platform.
 <!-- - ⚡ **Fast.** Chest is fast.
 Unlike most other in-memory databases, it also minimizes startup-time.
 And if you want to tweak performance, profiling and statistics are built-in. -->

 ## How does it work?

-Databases usually store data in files and Chest is no different.
+Databases usually store data in files and Chest is no different:

-When you call `Chest.open`, Chest opens the file where the value is stored and loads its content into memory.
+When you call `Chest.open`, Chest loads the file's raw bytes into memory without doing any deserialization.
-It only loads the raw bytes into memory, so no deserialization is happening yet (although it does freshen the bytes up a bit using on-the-fly-decompression).
-That means, opening Chests is pretty fast.

-The bytes that are stored in memory are optimized for quick deserialization and a low memory footprint – for example, global deduplication makes it possible that for `{'foo': User('Marcel', Pet('cat')), 'bar': User('Jonas', Pet('cat'))}`, the `Pet('cat')` is only saved once.
-This also means that the garbage collector doesn't need to worry about thousands of unused objects cluttering memory (well, it probably does, but Chest doesn't add much to that).
-To the garbage collector, the content of a chest is just one big object.
+This means that to Dart's garbage collector, the content of a chest is just one big object.

-When you access parts of a chest using `.value`, only the part of the value is deserialized on-the-fly.
+Those bytes are optimized for quick partial deserialization and a low memory footprint.
+That makes accessing values pretty fast.

-If you change a part, only this update is appended to the end of the file.
+If you change part of the value, only the update is appended to the end of the file.
 As more updates accumulate, Chest periodically merges the updates with the existing value.

+By the way:
-Of course, merging and file access happen on another `Isolate` (Dart's version of threads), so they don't impact performance of your main `Isolate`.
+Merging updates and accessing files happen on another `Isolate` (Dart's version of threads), so they don't impact performance of your main `Isolate`.

-By the way: If you open a chest multiple times, the same instance is reused.
-And if you open it on multiple `Isolate`s, they all communicate with the same backend.
+And if you open a chest multiple times, the same instance is reused.

 ## Getting started